cBournhonesque/lightyear/NOTES.md

   - use local executors for async, and use one process/thread per core instead of doing multi-threading (more complicated and less performant
   - one server: 1 game room per core?

+BUGS:
+- interpolation: despawn once it reaches end
+- weird bug where one client controls boxes for both players:
+  - what happens if both pre-spawned entities have the same client id?
+  - the ShouldBePredicted component should only be propagated back to the client who sent it!

 - Prediction edge cases: